wormhole-foundation/trustless-generic-relayer/ethereum/ts-scripts/README.md

 ## Running the scripts

 All files in the coreRelayer, relayProvider, and MockIntegration directories are runnable.
+These are intended to run from the /ethereum directory.

 The target environment must be passed in as an environment variable.
 So, for example, you can run the RelayProvider deployment script by running: